dccuchile/wefe/doc/quick_start.rst

 >>> model = WordEmbeddingModel(twitter_25, 'glove twitter dim=25')

 2. Create the Query with a loaded, fetched or custom target and attribute word sets.
-In this case, we will manually set both target words and attribute words.
+In this case, we manually set both target words and attribute words.

 >>> # create the word sets